chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 ### Portal Sign in

-sign in options for the portal (gmail, github, etc)
+In order to upload your data go to [cellxgene.cziscience.com](cellxgene.cziscience.com), find the login section at the top right corner and select one of the sign in options for the portal (gmail, github, etc):

 <p align="center">
   <img width="250" src="https://user-images.githubusercontent.com/25663501/113528770-9f46a080-958f-11eb-83a1-36620e1543d2.png">